 Once you enter an amount into each expense, the category will automatically show a total (do not enter anything in this box).
 This gives you a glance at the total you spend on each category, without manually adding it up.

-Once you have added all your information to the calculator, you will see a result at the end.
+Once you have added all your information to the budget calculator, you will see a result at the end.
 You want this to be zero as that means every penny you make is being used in some way.

 If the result is a POSITIVE number, that means you need to “spend” more.
 Increase your savings or debt payments until it balances.